tableau/embedding-playbook/pages/03_server_management_and_restapi.md

 title: User Management, Content Management, and Display with the REST API
 ---

-Embedding a single visualization with the [Embedding API v3 or JavaScript API v2]({{ site.baseurl }}/pages/01_embedding_and_jsapi) and enabling [single sign-on]({{ site.baseurl }}/pages/02_auth_and_sso) is a crucial first step, but is only part of the story when building scaled solutions that use Tableau content as components.
+Embedding a single visualization with the [Embedding API v3]({{ site.baseurl }}/pages/01_embedding_and_jsapi) and enabling [single sign-on]({{ site.baseurl }}/pages/02_auth_and_sso) is a crucial first step, but is only part of the story when building scaled solutions that use Tableau content as components.
 You often will have to use the REST API to integrate the users and content between your system and Tableau Server.

 The REST API allows you to query and manage sites, users, groups, workbooks, data sources, projects, and subscriptions/schedules.
 The automation and integration use cases are effectively infinite, but the most common workflows it is used for in embedded analytics are: